Premiership of Danielle Smith

 The premiership of Danielle Smith began on 11 October 2022 when she was sworn in by Lieutenant Governor of Alberta, Salma Lakhani.
 Smith won the 2022 United Conservative Party leadership election to replace then Alberta Premier Jason Kenney on October 6, 2022, and was appointed as the 19th Premier of Alberta.
 Her cabinet was sworn in on 22 October.

 2022 United Conservative Party leadership election

-Smith won the 2022 UCP leadership election on October 6, 2022 defeating six candidates with 53% of the UCP caucus vote.
+Smith won the 2022 UCP leadership election on October 6, 2022, defeating six candidates with 53% of the UCP caucus vote on the sixth and final ranked ballot.
 The 30th Alberta Legislature was constituted on 11 October 2022.

-She won the bi-election as MLA for Brooks-Medicine Hat on November 8, 2022.
+She won the by-election as MLA for Brooks-Medicine Hat on November 8, 2022.

-Cabinet and Office of the Premier
+30th Alberta Legislature

 On October 21, 2022 the cabinet was sworn in by the Lieutenant Governor of Alberta, Salma Lakhani.
 Ministers in the newly formed cabinet who had held key ministries and responsibilities during the Premiership of Jason Kenney, included Jason Copping as Minister of Health, Tyler Shandro as Minister of Justice, Adriana LaGrange as Minister of Education, Demetrios Nicolaides as minister of Minister of Advanced Education, and Rick Wilson as Minister of Indigenous Relations.